jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 /* -------------------------------------------------------------------------- */

 // Word rep ins. done
+// proofread ins. done

 // Title was tested and is inshallah fine
 == Theoretical Foundations of Hydrogen Safety Properties<chap_2_1>

 The previous @chap_2_0 provided a comprehensive overview of hydrogen's properties, elucidating its attractiveness as an energy carrier.
 However, when considering experimental structural validation tests of #gls("swith", long:true) for a potential final certification, it is crucial to understand the potential hazards associated with hydrogen.
 This investigation can be divided into two complementary approaches: a theoretical foundation and a practical approach supported by numerical simulations and experimental elaboration.
-The current section focuses on the theoretical knowledge, while the subsequent @chap_2_2 complements it with practical insights derived from simulations and experiments.
+The current section focuses on the theoretical knowledge, while the subsequent @chap_2_2 complements it with practical insights.
 To achieve this understanding, an in-depth study has been undertaken.
 The primary objective is to highlight the key findings, particularly emphasizing the aspects of hydrogen that require special attention from a safety perspective.
 By thoroughly examining these safety-relevant properties, this study establishes a critical theoretical foundation.
 This foundation, when combined with insights from upcoming sections on simulations and experiments, can enable the identification of challenges and development of mitigation strategies for #glspl("swith") validation and certification.

 The identification of standards potentially relevant to #gls("swith") was conducted systematically in @chap_1.
 These standards were further refined in @chap_1_5 to determine the most essential ones.
-Although not specifically developed for #gls("swith") certification, these standards provide insights into potential tests that scientists can anticipate.
+Although not specifically developed for #gls("swith") certification, these standards provide insights into potential tests that engineers and scientists can anticipate.
 The mandatory and optional structural tests, as per ISO 11119-3:2020 @11119_3_ISO, are listed in @tab_12 and @tab_13 respectively.
 These tests must be demonstrated for high-pressure cylinder certification.
-ISO 11119-3 states in paragraph 8.5.1.1: #emp_[When carrying out the pressure test, a suitable fluid shall be used as the test medium.
+The ISO 11119-3 states in paragraph 8.5.1.1: #emp_[When carrying out the pressure test, a suitable fluid shall be used as the test medium.
 This can include liquids such as water or oil and gases such as air or nitrogen].
 This stipulation allows for various filling media in pressure approval tests.
 In the context of #gls("swith"), the filling medium refers to the substance stored and pressurized within the wing tanks.

-The standard permits additional variations in testing media.
+For other tests, the standard permits additional variations in testing media.
 For instance, natural gas is allowed in the permeability test (5.5.12.2).
 However, the pneumatic cycle test (5.5.16.1) specifically requires hydrogen as the filling medium.
 These findings indicate that only certain experimental tests permit the use of filling media other than hydrogen.
 The significance of the chosen filling medium for experimental tests becomes apparent when considering the factors listed in @tab_20.
 These factors highlight the diverse implications of different media on structural properties, human health, measurement accuracy, test bench safety, availability, environmental impact, and economic efficiency.